 Landon Riddle Has Leukemia

-When he was diagnosed with pediatric leukemia at the age of 2, Landon Riddle and his mother, Sierra, were faced with an epic battle that would see Landon almost lose his life.
+When he was diagnosed with pediatric leukemia at the age of 2, Landon Riddle (below left) and his mother, Sierra, were faced with an epic battle that would see Landon almost lose his life.
 The chemo wasn’t working; in fact, it was killing him.
 At first, things seemed great – Landon went into remission but the maintenance treatment made him very, very ill.

 Chemo eliminated Landon’s appetite and caused severe nausea; he was vomiting up to fifty times a day.
 The result was a raw and swollen esophagus that further hindered his eating.
 On top of this, Landon developed neuropathy that caused incredible pain and reduced his ability to walk.
 His immune system imploded and this led to more medications and more problems.

 Sierra Riddle finally decided to take the problem into her own hands.
 She posted an appeal on Facebook asking for solutions and advice from those who had been through similar experiences.
 She was watching her son waste away in front of her, and decided that there had to be something better.

 There were many responses, and they directed her toward medical cannabis.
 But, that created yet another problem – it wasn’t legal in her home state of Utah.
 Sierra contacted the Stanley brothers in Colorado, who had already helped to treat a little girl with Dravet syndrome.
 That little girl was Charlotte Figi of the strain Charlotte’s Web.